Brinkley's Four Hits Helps Clarion Win Again; Karns City Softball Celebrates Senior Night With Victory; Moniteau and Union/A-C Valley Split on the Track

 Gary Matus worked the final four innings, fanning five.

-Freshman Brady Dunlap had a pair of singles and a RBI for Keystone (0-4).
+Freshman Brady Dunlap had a pair of singles and an RBI for Keystone (0-4).

 Noah Weckerly singled and drove in two for the Panthers.
 Weckerly was tagged with the loss, giving up two runs and three hits and striking out two in two innings.